tilo/smarter_csv/docs/_introduction.md

 # SmarterCSV Introduction

-`smarter_csv` is a Ruby Gem for smarter importing of CSV Files as Array(s) of Hashes, suitable for direct processing with ActiveRecord, parallel processing, kicking-off batch jobs with Sidekiq, or oploading data to S3.
+`smarter_csv` is a Ruby Gem for convenient reading and writing of CSV files.
+It has intelligent defaults, and auto-discovery of column and row separators.
+It imports CSV Files as Array(s) of Hashes, suitable for direct processing with ActiveRecord, kicking-off batch jobs with Sidekiq, parallel processing, or oploading data to S3.
+Similarly, writing CSV files takes Hashes, or Arrays of Hashes to create a CSV file.

 ## Why another CSV library?